src-d/blog/content/upcoming/temp-28xhduh7qd210d1213.md

 title: "100 Awesome Women In The Open-Source Community You Should Know"
 draft: false
 image: /post/100-awesome-women-in-the-open-source-community-you-should-know/intro.jpg
-description: "100 Awesome Women On GitHub You Should Know"
+description: "100 Awesome Women In The Open-Source Community You Should Know"
 ---
 <link rel="stylesheet" type="text/css" href="/post/100-awesome-women-in-the-open-source-community-you-should-know/post-style.css">